Global Non-Axisymmetric Hall Instabilities in a Rotating Plasma

 Here, $\obar\equiv \omega-m\Omega(r)$, $F\equiv \mb{k}\cdot\mb{B}$, $\omega_A \equiv F/\sqrt{\mu_0\rho}$, and $V_H\equiv \omega_Ad_i$. $\omega_A$ is the local frequency of a shear Alfv\'en wave, and $V_H$ is the phase velocity of a parallel propagating whistler wave.
-Compared to the linear, incompressible, ideal MHD equations, equations \eqref{eq: hmhd-1}-\eqref{eq: hmhd-4} include two additional first-order differential equations in the radial coordinate.
+Compared to the linear, incompressible, ideal MHD equations, equations \eqref{eq: hmhd-1}-\eqref{eq: hmhd-4} include two additional first-order differential equations in the radial coordinate that complicate the relationship between the magnetic field and fluid motion.
 In particular, we note that the radial components of the perturbed displacement and magnetic field are no longer simply proportional to each other.
-This reflects the fact that in non-dissipative Hall-MHD, the magnetic field is `frozen in' to the electron fluid motion instead of the bulk ion motion~\citep{Hameiri2005}.
-This is in contrast to the ideal MHD case, where eq. \eqref{eq: hmhd-3} simplifies to $\psi = F\chi$.
-The dispersion relation for a magnetized, homogeneous plasma in the incompressible Hall-MHD limit possesses two sets of roots: $(\omega^2-\omega_A^2)^2 = k^2d_i^2 \omega^2 \omega_A^2$.
+The additional terms in equations \eqref{eq: hmhd-3} and \eqref{eq: hmhd-4} reflect the fact that in non-dissipative Hall-MHD, the magnetic field is `frozen in' to the electron fluid motion instead of the bulk ion motion~\citep{Hameiri2005}.
+This is in contrast to the ideal MHD case, where equation \eqref{eq: hmhd-3} simplifies to $\psi = -F\chi$.
+To orient our discussion of the Hall effect on the spectrum of instabilities present in the system, it is useful to first consider the dispersion relation for a magnetized, homogeneous plasma in the incompressible Hall-MHD limit.
+It possesses two sets of roots: $(\omega^2-\omega_A^2)^2 = k^2d_i^2 \omega^2 \omega_A^2$.
 The two solutions of this dispersion relation are plotted as a function of $kd_i$ in figure \ref{fig: hmhd_incomp_disp}.
 The pair of solutions with the larger phase velocity describe whistler waves when $kd_i$ is large, and are analogous to the MHD fast magnetosonic wave in the compressible case at low-$kd_i$.
 The slower solution for $\omega^2$ is the Hall-modified shear Alfv\'en wave in the low-$kd_i$ regime, which transitions into ion cyclotron waves propagating parallel to $\mb{B}$ in the large $kd_i$ limit\footnote{In the incompressible case, the slow wave and shear Alfv\'en wave are degenerate.
 The shear Alfv\'en mode is incompressible at low $kd_i$, but the slow wave branch is incompressible at large $kd_i$.}~\citep{Hameiri2005}.
 In the incompressible limit, the fast wave and the shear Alfv\'en wave are degnerate at $kd_i\ll 1$ (see figure \ref{fig: hmhd_incomp_disp}).
-However, as we will show in section \ref{sec: hmhd}, small but finite $d_i$ lifts the degeneracy between the two wave branches, leading to qualitatively different behavior in the differentially rotating flow.
+However, as we will show in Section \ref{sec: hmhd-numeric}, small but non-zero $d_i$ lifts the degeneracy between the two wave branches, leading to qualitatively different behavior in the differentially rotating flow.